EvaTurtschin/LeafGrow_QA_TestingProject/README.md

 # PROJECT ANALYSIS:
 Project Overview This project appears to be a Selenium-based automation testing framework implemented in Java, using TestNG for test management and Logback for logging.
 It focuses on testing various functionalities related to user registration, login, logout, and account management on a web application.
+Additionally, API testing classes ensure robust testing of backend functionalities.

 ### Key Components and Structure Pages Package (src/main/java/pages/):